 Bringing my kids with me to the berry picking fields has hindered my berry picking lust, so much so, that it is now difficult to arrive right when the fields open.
 With my kids, it is almost impossible to arrive earlier than 30 minutes past the opening time.
 Arriving this late means that I am not the first one there.
 This surely triggers my fear that “they” are going to pick all the berries.
 I can’t seem to stop myself from giving the secret stink eye to everyone in the parking lot that got there before me.
 My real desire is that they would go home so that I could have the berry fields all to myself.

 I’ve turned some of my greedy little marionberries into an incredible popsicle recipe.
 I’ve stink eyed lots of people to get these berries to make this recipe to share it with you!

 This treat is a frozen gem!
-Marionberries roast in a tad of lemon juice.
+Marionberries are oven roasted in a tad of lemon juice.
+The roasting brings out their flavor.
 They are then lightly smashed with a fork and placed in a popsicle holder.
 Creamy vanilla blasted coconut milk is poured over top of the smashed delicacies, and the treat is frozen overnight.
 A little tart, due to the marionberry, to remind you that greed leaves a sour taste in the mouth, but when you acknowledge your waywardness, there’s forgiving coconut milk and stevia to wash over your tongue.

 Popsicle molds vary, which makes an exact recipe difficult.
 Currently, my molds are the toxic plastic version from the dollar store.
 If you have leftover roasted marionberries that did not fit in your popsicle molds, enjoy a mini marionberry dessert drizzled with coconut milk .